Review of the Babysense Baby Monitors V24US & V24R

 Competing for the top-spot among budget baby monitors like the HelloBaby baby monitor and literally a hundred different fly-by-night companies on Amazon, the Babysense has stiff competition!

 Given the low price (about $60-70), we think you're getting surprisingly good bang for the buck with this inexpensive baby monitor, making it a great option for the budget-conscious parents.
-It doesn't have nearly the features of some of the best baby monitors on the market, but it's definitely worth the price.
+It doesn't have nearly the features of some of the best baby monitors on our annual round-up list, but it's definitely worth the price.

 Check out our full review below to learn what we loved about the Babysense monitors, and what we think could be improved.